gurpreetsahni/WordCount/README.md

 WordCount

-This project is about counting the words in the the file which in present in HDFS (Hadoop Distriduted File System).
+This project is about counting the words in the the file which is present in HDFS (Hadoop Distriduted File System).

-I have used Hadoop MapReduce .
+I have used MapReduce Java code.